 There are many reasons why mattresses may show signs of settlement;

 - Larger sized mattresses, such as a King or Superking, are more susceptible, as there is a wider area in the mattress that doesn’t get used

 - All mattresses with multiple layers can be susceptible to mattress settlement.

 Although these impressions can be quite noticeable, they are not necessarily a sign that the mattress support has failed.
 If a mattress has collapsed or sagged, there will be a clear lack of support when you lie on it, almost a sensation that you can feel right through to the bottom of the mattress or the bed frame

 Silentnight suggests these three ways to minimise mattress settlement;

 - Give your mattress a daily airing by leaving the covers off after you get up.

 - Turn your mattress regularly (unless your mattress is ‘no turn’, which will be stated on the label).

-Most mattresses are used in combination with a bed base such as divans and bedsteads.
+Most mattresses are used in combination with a bed base, such as divans and bedsteads.
 Remember to make sure that the mattress and base you choose are suitable together, especially if you are buying them separately.
 An old base can reduce the lifespan and overall quality of a new mattress.
-It can also affect the support and comfort a new mattress can offer.
+It can also affect the support and comfort that a new mattress can offer.

 - Divan Bases